 The mosque-cathedral of Córdoba is the most awe-inspiring, breathtakingly beautiful building and one of Spain’s most famous landmarks.
-Entering THIS UNESCO World Heritage site is a real show-stopping moment of disbelief at the sheer scale of the building, the numbers of columns and arches and the acres of marbled floor stretching out in front of you.
+Entering THIS UNESCO World Heritage Site is a real show-stopping moment of disbelief at the sheer scale of the building, the numbers of columns and arches and the acres of marbled floor stretching out in front of you.

 Wander further in and see the older, intricate and symmetrical Moorish architecture of the original mosque dating from 786 and marvel at how this has been joined with the more familiar, also intricate, Christian cathedral in 1146.
 I would write more but I’m running out of superlatives, you need to see this place for yourself!

 Head outside and spend some time in the Patio de los Naranjos (Orange Patio), which sounds so much more romantic in Spanish!
 This is a lovely space, tranquil and shaded and in winter every tree will be drooping with heavy, juicy oranges.

-If you do nothing else in Cordoba in one day, visit the Mezquita!
-A guided tour will help you understand the fascinating history and architecture of this building, get your priority tickets here.
+If you do nothing else in your 24 hours in Córdoba, visit the Mezquita.
+A guided tour will help you understand the fascinating history and architecture of this building, get your priority Mezquita Córdoba tickets here.

 Visit the Alcázar de los Reyes Cristianos